networkteam/zebra/README.md

 Our question was: Can we retain the editing experience of Neos while using Next.js for the frontend?
 And the answer is: Yes, we can!

+## Features

+* No frontend rendering in Neos CMS - it's used headless, besides providing the Neos UI
+* Use React components for rendering the frontend based on content (node properties) from Neos - your own components with a few helpers and hooks for editing
+* Full editing and preview capabilities in the Neos UI using the frontend generated via Next.js
+* Use multi-language sites with Neos and Next.js
+* Supports multi-site setups (single Neos with sites, multiple Next.js instances)

 ## Installation

 See our demo project for a working example.